eonist/GitSync/README.md

 2. Pull2RefreshList with FastList support (Support for 1000's of list items)
 3. DarkMode w/ simple switching working
 4. PrefsView and RepoItemView w/ centre aligned InputFields
-5. Launch the app as (working condition)
-6. Make a 15sec .gif demo to add to the readme.md
+5. Make a 15sec app demo to add to the readme.md

 **Stage 2 (Dec)**
 1. CommitItemView